 If the negligent person is a member of the family of the child who discharged the firearm, and the child was killed or seriously injured, an arrest cannot be made until seven days after the offense was committed.4

-Please note that state administrative regulations govern the storage of firearms in certain locations.
+Note that state administrative regulations govern the storage of firearms in certain locations.

 - Tex.
 Penal Code § 46.13.